 Subscribe (free!) to my newsletter with updates and tips PLUS get instant access to my resource library with ALL of my other free files, printables, and patterns!
 Once subscribed, I will send you a newsletter with details about my new free files each week.

 Enter my free resource library for my latest files, printables, and patterns!
-Password is 'craftthelove' -- please copy and paste that in at the link above.
+Check your email to get the password -- please copy and paste that password in at the link above.
 Thanks for being a subscriber!!

 Don’t forget to donate to help out.
 There are a number of reputable organizations that have set up funds specifically for Hurricane Harvey and Hurricane Irma relief: